PIC Allotments from a Program Perspective

 - Salaries should be paid based on the percentage of time an employee works for a program (also called cost objective).
 It might be appropriate in some cases to “split fund” an employee.
 For example, if a teacher spends 50% of the day teaching SPED students and 50% of the day teaching At Risk intervention, a 50/50 split of the salary between PIC 23 and 24 would be appropriate.
 However, keep in mind that split funding between a general fund and a federal fund or a comp ed fund will require written time and effort paperwork.

-- Supplies and materials should be coded to the program that they primarily For example, phonics materials might be bought and shared by the entire PK program within a campus even though dual language students will be also be using them (PIC 36); however, phonics materials that will only be used by the dual language PK students and are designed for second language acquisition should be coded to PIC 35.
+- Supplies and materials should be coded to the program that they primarily serve.
+For example, phonics materials might be bought and shared by the entire PK program within a campus even though dual language students will be also be using them (PIC 36); however, phonics materials that will only be used by the dual language PK students and are designed for second language acquisition should be coded to PIC 35.

 A deep understanding of the intent and purpose of special program allotments will contribute to a use of funds that truly benefits students in the special programs supported by the additional funding.
 As you review the budget for the current school year and begin planning for the upcoming year, this information should be utilized to assist in the budgeting and coding decisions related to special program PICs.